On-screen display: First VCR with on-screen display

 Akai produced consumer video cassette recorders (VCR) during the 1980s.
 The Akai VS-2 was the first VCR with an on-screen display, originally named the Interactive Monitor System.
 By displaying the information directly on the television screen, this innovation eliminated the need for the user to be physically near the VCR to program recording, read the tape counter, or perform other common features.
 Within a few years, all competing manufacturers had adopted on-screen display technology in their own products.

 Computers

 Some computer software also uses OSDs, especially support programs for so-called "enhanced keyboards", which often had additional medias like skipping through music tracks and volume adjustment.
 Their use outside this field is still uncommon.
 On-screen displays are also used in camcorders, and can display various information both on the viewfinder and on the TV set the camcorder is connected to.

 The complexity of graphics offered by such displays has greatly increased over the years, from simple monochrome images to intricate graphical user interfaces.

+Many computer monitors have an OSD menu for configuration.